Best Phones Under $1,000

 Spending under $1,000 is a big deal — but it no longer means you can necessarily get the best of the best.
 Phones have gotten more expensive over the years, and these days, the best phones usually cost at least $1,200 or so.
 But, for that kind of money, you can still get an excellent device.

-Whether you want a compact flip phone, a large-screen gaming device like the RedMagic 11 Air, or a phone tuned for media consumption, this list covers a range of needs.
+Whether you want a compact flip phone, a large-screen gaming device, or a phone tuned for media consumption, this list covers a range of needs.
 Rankings update automatically as new phones launch and scores shift.

 There are a few things that make the OnePlus 15 a great device, but the battery life is top of the list.
 Forty-six hours of video playback is a number that requires a second look.
 The OnePlus 15's 7,300mAh battery lasts longer on a single charge than almost anything else in our database, and when it does run down, 120W wired charging recovers 88% in 30 minutes — the fastest wired charging speed we've measured at any price.
 The Samsung Galaxy S26 costs the same and gets to 58% in that same window, a gap that's hard to ignore if you travel without a charger nearby.

 Performance is similarly strong.
-Multi-core and AI benchmark results place it among the top five phones in our database, and sustained performance holds up under extended load.
+Benchmark results place it among the top five phones in our database, and sustained performance holds up under extended load.

 The display sits in the lower half of phones we've tested in this price range — the Xiaomi 17 is a clear step up there, though it costs more.
 Camera output is the more significant concern — main camera color accuracy is poor, with skin tones noticeably off from reference in good light.
 The Samsung Galaxy S26 produces considerably more accurate color at the same price.
 If imaging is central to how you use your phone, the OnePlus 15 is the wrong choice.
 If battery life and charging speed are your priority, nothing in this price tier comes close.